 Questions regarding deadlines and options

-Here you can find answers to questions regarding deadlines and options for exchange of banknotes that has become invalid as a means of payment.
+Here you can find answers to questions regarding deadlines and options for exchange of banknotes that will become worthless after 31 May 2026.

 I do not have a Danish bank, can I send banknotes to Danmarks Nationalbank?